Maternal Choline Supplementation Alters Basal Forebrain Cholinergic Neuron Gene Expression In The Ts65Dn Mouse Model Of Down Syndrome

 Digital Object Identifier (DOI)

 Kelley, Christy M.; Ginsberg, Stephen D.; Alldred, Melissa J.; Strupp, Barbara J.; and Mufson, Elliott J., "Maternal Choline Supplementation Alters Basal Forebrain Cholinergic Neuron Gene Expression In The Ts65Dn Mouse Model Of Down Syndrome" (2019).
-Neurobiology.
+Translational Neuroscience.
 329.